-There are a variety of pickles unique to Japan.
-In fact, I wrote an article about one-seasoning Japanese pickles recipes before, but the most famous Japanese pickle is probably “Umeboshi (梅干し)” salted ume plums.
+There is a wide variety of pickles in Japan and I think the most famous Japanese pickle is probably “Umeboshi (梅干し)” salted ume plums.

-When it comes to pickle snacks available in the snack and candy section of Japan’s supermarkets, there are not so many varieties, but among those, I think what I have now is one of the most famous.
+Nonetheless, when it comes to pickle snacks available in the snack and candy section of Japan’s supermarkets, there are not so many varieties.
+But among those, I think what I have now is one of the best recognized.

-Lastly, according to the ingredient list on the back of the package, the Gonjiri snack is made with dried daikon radish, high fructose corn syrup, soy sauce, amino acid liquid, brewed vinegar, fermented seasoning liquid, salt, red chili pepper, alcohol, and sweeteners.
+Lastly, according to the ingredient list on the back of the package, the pickled Kanboshi Daikon snack, Gonjiri is made with dried daikon radish, high fructose corn syrup, soy sauce, amino acid liquid, brewed vinegar, fermented seasoning liquid, salt, red chili pepper, alcohol, and sweeteners.